HapticFinance/docs/content/glossary.md

 ### Impermanent loss (I/L)

-Refers to the loss experienced by liquidity providers on AMMs due to the effect of arbitrage trades and volatility of markets, also known as divergence loss.
+Refers to the loss experienced by liquidity providers on AMMs due to the effect of arbitrage trades and market volatility, also known as divergence loss.

 ### Protocol owned liquidity (POL)
-Refers to the ability of the protocol to control its own liquidity on AMMs as a result of the LP Bonding process.
+Refers to the ability of the protocol to control its own liquidity on AMMs, as a result of the LP Bonding process.

 ### Tokenized debt asset (TDA)
-Staking in the Haptic protocol creates debt, which is represented by the tokenized debt asset.
-The tokenized debt asset is pegged 1:1 with the US Dollar.
+Staking in the Haptic protocol creates debt, which is represented by the tokenized debt asset, which is pegged 1:1 with the US Dollar.

+### Collateralisation ratio (c-ratio)
+It represents the value of the collateral against the loaned funds.

 ### LP Bonding
 Bonding is when a staker purchases HAP tokens from the protocol, at a discount from the market price.
-The buyer provides another asset (a stable coin, LP token, or Ethereum) to the protocol treasury in return for the HAP token.
-The discount is determined by the market and depends on the balance between demand and supply of the tokenized debt asset.
+The staker provides another asset (a stable coin, LP token, or Ethereum) to the protocol treasury in return for the HAP token.
+Discount is determined by the market and depends on the balance between demand and supply of the tokenized debt asset.